-Our instructors are a diverse bunch!
-These fab teachers help make the fibre space community what it is.
+Our fab teachers help make the fibre space community what it is.
 Get to know them here and browse their classes.

 Barry is a homegrown knitter who sprouted up from fibre space.
 He is an avid knitter who uses his experience in hair design to fuse together his love of design work and color selection.
 He loves the brioche stitch and entrelac and has designed patterns that incorporate both of these fascinating techniques.
 He excels in sharing information and his ability to explain the subject being taught always makes the learner feel comfortable and confident with the newly discovered technique.

 Carol Brobst is a fiber artist with a passion for rigid heddle and small loom weaving.
 She loves the simplicity of warping the small looms and weaving with her knitting stash yarns.
 She is a member of Potomac Fiber Arts Guild and for 20 years, has been displaying and selling her work in the Guild’s gallery space in the Torpedo Factory Art Center.
 Born in Alexandria, raised in Springfield and settled in Woodbridge, Carol is a true local.
 She is a musician and when not weaving, spinning, knitting or beading, she teaches violin in her home and in Lorton and Manassas.
 You can find her work on her website here or on Instagram.